sf-wdi-22-23/modules-22/w05-project-1/weekend-homework/weekend-homework.md

      **reading tips for technical books:**
   - If you are getting bored, skip ahead to something you are more curios about.
 You can always come back later.
   - Read the about the author, so you know why you should care what they think.
 After that, skip to chapter 1, or alternatively skip to a chapter you are especially excited about.
 Don't bother with the introduction, etc.

+4. Completely Optional Reading: Practical Object Oriented Design (POODR) by Sandi Metz chapters 1-3.
+(This is not a free book, so it is optional.
+Highly reccomended reading however.)

 ### Have a great weekend and be safe!